khowellmobile/SimpleToDoListDatabase/README.md

 ## Description

-The script included can be used to create a data base for a simple To Do List Application.
+The [script] (ToDoListDBScript.sql) included can be used to create a data base for a simple To Do List Application.
 The database supports adding, updating, and deleting users, lists, and tasks.
 It also supports the begining infrastructure of a login system and funtionality to store error information in a seperate table.

 ## Project Requirements